 Jocelyn ignored her symptoms, as many busy women would, until a bout of weakness literally brought her to her knees.
-She was bringing her kids home from a playdate when she fell down and was unable to get back up.
-It was frightening for everyone, and that’s what it took for her to finally admit something was wrong.
+She was bringing her kids home from church when she fell down, so faint that she couldn't stand back up.

 Why B12 Is So Important

 Vitamin B12 is extremely important for the function of your nervous system, as well as the creation of DNA and RNA.
 DNA and RNA are the building blocks of every single cell in your body, and a B12 deficiency can wreak havoc with everything from your digestion to your mood.

-In fact, B12 deficiency has also been linked to depression and anxiety disorders.2 Researchers are only now beginning to understand the role of B12 in autism, schizophrenia, and other mental illness, but it’s clear there’s a connection between low B12 levels and increased symptoms.3
+In fact, B12 deficiency has also been linked to depression and anxiety disorders.3 Researchers are only now beginning to understand the role of B12 in autism, schizophrenia, and other mental illness, but it’s clear there’s a connection between low B12 levels and increased symptoms.4

 How to Tell if You’re At Risk